What Exactly Is the Cooling-Off Period?

 01

-The parties must have been living separately for over a year and a half before filing the petition.
-This is not the same as the mandatory one-year requirement — courts look for a longer separation as evidence that the relationship has genuinely and irretrievably broken down.
+The parties must have not been living as husband and wife for over a year and a half before filing the petition.
+This is not the same as the mandatory one-year requirement and does not require separate addresses.
+Courts look for a longer period of genuine marital breakdown as evidence that reconciliation is not realistic.

 -